 Teaching Others to Find Success

-There are those people in a formal leadership position who become more concerned with their own achievements instead of the people they influence.
+There are those people in a formal leadership position who become more concerned with their own achievements than the people they influence.
 Too blinded by their own egos, they think they are great leaders, capable of lifting the team to new heights that it could not possibly attain on its own.

-There’s a big difference between managing others to success—and teaching others to find success themselves.
+There’s a big difference between managing others to success and teaching others to find success themselves.

 Great leaders find satisfaction not only in teaching others but also in mentoring them—in showing others how they can become more than they ever believed they could.
-These types of leaders have a strong drive to invest in people not for the return it will give them, but for the rewards it will bring to people personally.
+These types of leaders have a strong drive to invest in people not for the return it will give them, but for the rewards it will bring to these people personally.

 You Have Teaching Skills

-But instead of coming up with reasons why you can’t, look instead to the following teaching skills that great leaders strive to follow:
+But instead of coming up with reasons why you can’t, look instead to the following teaching skills that great leaders strive to display:

 As a leader, your interactions with others are positive; even in the face of crisis; you stress the “upside” and motivate those around you to do the same.
 Your optimism and drive inspire others to work to their potential; a good teacher uses enthusiasm to bring life to any subject, no matter how difficult or disliked it might be.

 Because they know that you will always “have their backs,” your team members give you their full faith.
 Trust is an important component in learning—who will believe in a teacher who is untrustworthy?
 When it comes time for you to fill that role for others, you will have their attention as well as their dedication.

-- Working as part of the team.
+Working as part of the team.
 While good teachers must have a certain air of authority, they also give their learners the sense they are all in the learning process together, that they all have a stake in the sharing of information.

 The most effective way to teach people is by having them do the talking rather than you.
 Telling alone—what I like to call “preaching”—does not signify or create commitment.
 Your team will get more out of seeing you model the right way to handle situations than they will from hearing a speech about how to do it.

 Know the Difference

 Deciding which “hat” to wear—leader/teacher or manager/parent—can sometimes be difficult.
-To help you decide which way you should address a particular situation in the workplace—as a leader/teacher or a manager—first decide what the underlying issue is.
+To help you decide which way you should address a particular situation in the workplace—as a leader/teacher or a manager—first, decide what the underlying issue is.

-For example, if a team member comes to you with a concern about a coworker’s contribution to the team, should you take it as a cue to coach him in the concepts of teamwork, accountability and confidentiality?
+For example, if a team member comes to you with a concern about a coworker’s contribution to the team, should you take it as a cue to coach him in the concepts of teamwork, accountability, and confidentiality?
 Or, as his manager, should you tell him that he needs to focus on his own work and contribution?
 Which hat to wear depends on the situation.

 As you lead others, there will be many situations in which you will use your leading/teaching skills, and some that will require you to transition to your managerial skills to ensure a culture of commitment.
 Here are some workplace examples:

-- Teaching Skills: Misunderstandings about the work that needs to be done.
+Misunderstandings about the work that needs to be done.
 If a particular employee is not operating to her full potential because the scope or procedures of a project have not been optimally communicated to her, take it in stride and recognize that you may have to put in some teaching time with her to bring her back up to speed.

 You’ve probably already addressed the “people issue” surrounding the downturn in his output—that is, you’ve worked with him to understand the root of his issue and solved it in a manner that agrees with you both.
 If, after all your leader/teacher efforts, it’s still just not working out, then you need to step up, be the manager, and set up an accountability process.

 Interpersonal issues.
 If team members are in disagreement and come to you for mediation, coach them in conflict resolution and cooperation principles.
 If you can teach them how to develop solutions and commit to acting upon them together—without bringing you or another manager into it—then they will have the communication skills to resolve their own disagreements amicably in the future.

-- Managing Skills: Putting a plug on negativity.
+Putting a lid on negativity.
 As a leader, you strive to create a workplace environment in which no one wants to talk negatively about anyone else, but the fact of the matter is that it will happen anyway.